-Kuwait locks down two districts, extends public holiday over coronavirus
+Saudi capital, cities get 24-hour curfew, Kuwait isolates two districts over coronavirus

 In total, the UAE has recorded 2,076 coronavirus cases and 11 deaths.
 A ministry of health spokeswoman said the rise in case numbers in recent days was due to increased numbers of tests being carried out.

-Reporting by Nayera Abdallah and Ahmed Hagagy; Writing by Lisa Barrington; Editing by Chris Reese and Mark Heinrich
+Reporting by Nayera Abdallah and Ahmed Hagagy; Writing by Lisa Barrington; Editing by Chris Reese, Mark Heinrich and Tom Brown